tum-esm/utils/docs/pages/api-reference.md

 def sum() -> float
 ```

-returns the max size of the list
+Returns the max size of the list

 ##### `set_max_size`